 3. An opportunity for continuous, collaborative assessment.

-OSHA has identified unrestricted movement of the public through hospitals
+OSHA (Occupational Safety and Health Administration) has identified unrestricted movement of the public through hospitals

-4. An opportunity for a team approach to the culture of safety.
+4. An opportunity for a team approach to safety.

 One of the benefits of CPI's Nonviolent Crisis Intervention®

 training is that it gives hospitals a common language.
 This is a major element in increasing staff safety and morale and ensuring fidelity of process across a facility.

 How often do we hear staff members refer to themselves as “just” security?
 Or “just” behavioral health?
 These kinds of divisive statements are telling.
 If you’re hearing this kind of language at your hospital, seize the opportunity to shift paradigms by changing your language.
 Try saying, “We are all

 ABC Health.”
 And then take a hard look at where those statements come from — that’s where bridges between staff

 and team intervention strategies

 still need to be built.

 5. An opportunity for patients to benefit from a focused staff commitment to their hospital’s culture of safety.